openMSL/sl-1-4-object-based-camera-object-model/README.md

-# Object based camera object model
+# SL 1-4 Object Based Camera Object Model
 ## Model Description
 This model is a parameterizable object based video perception sensor and tracking model using the interface OSI.
 The model was developed in the project SetLevel by Bosch.